-In my last post covering Tools for Math Games I promised you another easy and fun math game you can do at home.
+In my last post covering Tools for DIY Math Games I promised you another fun and easy math game you can do at home.
 Plus, Kiddo adores this math card game that practices counting by fives and tens, and wants to play it all the time.
-For this one we use poker chips, but you could easily substitute a quantity of buttons, beads, blocks, etc. Even New Kid gets in on the action with this game.
-Even though he doesn't understand the entire game, if you can count to 5, you can play.

 Goal: to be the first player to reach 125 points.